 For Elisha, being on the move has helped to develop her understanding of culture and taught her how to read people.
-Being able to intuitively grasp new trends also contributed to her filmmaking process and bolsters her ability to make the ordinary cinematically extraordinary across promos, fashion films, documentaries and commercials.
+Being able to intuitively grasp new trends also contributed to her filmmaking process and bolsters her ability to make the ordinary cinematically extraordinary across branded and unbranded film work.

 With a German mother and an African-American father, it’s no surprise that identity features as a prominent theme in most of her creative work.
 It’s something Elisha is constantly exploring through her own mixed heritage.

 Elisha is fearless when it comes to her films, tackling topics like diversity, gender stereotypes and surrealism with a maturity and softness that works on-screen.
-Miss Black Germany, her recently finished short doc, will premiere at the '18 ASVOFF competition.
-The film looks at the contestants of a black beauty pageant and challenges society’s expectation of beauty, questioning where women who do not conform to stereotypical ideals fit in.
-This piece follows her Grand Prix-winning ASVOFF entry a few years earlier for I Want Muscle, a short about a glamourous female bodybuilder.
+Her short doc Miss Black Germany is about the contestants of a black beauty pageant.
+The film follows them as they seek to find a place of acceptance in a world that idolises a predominantly white western ideal.
+This piece follows her Grand Prix-winning ASVOFF entry a few years earlier for I Want Muscle, a short about a glamorous female bodybuilder.

-Aside from her film work, Elisha is also deeply committed to championing diversity both on and off screen.
-As of February 2018, she was announced as the Free The Bid ambassador for Germany.
+Aside from her film work, Elisha is also deeply committed to championing diversity both on and off screen, both as an artist and the ambassador for Free The Work in Germany.